 Back to Stories

-Next month, the Government plans to launch a new scheme to improve the energy efficiency in domestic homes, but what does it mean for your glazing.
+The Government has now launched a new scheme to improve the energy efficiency in domestic homes, but what does it mean for your glazing.

 If you are upgrading your home and thinking about installing double or triple glazing then you may be disappointed with the Green Homes Grant Scheme, because to upgrade you need to have single glazing already in place.
 If your windows are double glazed then you will not qualify for an upgrade under the new scheme.